Iran says it will end snap IAEA inspections if nuclear deal terms not met | Headlines

 Iran says it will end snap IAEA inspections if nuclear deal terms not met

-After Trump quit and reimposed sanctions, Iran began violating some limits in the deal.
+After Trump quit and reimposed sanctions, Iran began violating some of the deal's limits on sensitive uranium enrichment.
 Washington and Tehran now disagree over how best to restore the accord, with both sides demanding the other side act first to return to compliance.
-Despite Iran's public hard line that Washington must take the first step, several Iranian officials told Reuters last week that the mounting economic pain of U.S. sanctions may push Tehran to be flexible on terms for restoring the nuclear deal.
+Despite Iran's public hard line that Washington must take the first step, however, several Iranian officials told Reuters last week that the mounting economic pain of U.S. sanctions may push Tehran to show flexibility on terms for restoring the nuclear deal.

-Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani said last week Doha was in consultations to help salvage the deal, and Iranian state media said he would meet Iranian counterpart Mohammad Javad Zarif in Tehran on Monday.
+Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani said last week Doha was in consultations to help salvage the deal, and Iranian state media said he would meet Iran's president and foreign minister in Tehran on Monday.
 "We welcome efforts by friendly countries like Qatar ...
 There have been consultations between Tehran and Doha at various levels," Khatibzadeh said.

-The nuclear deal granted wide-ranging access to the International Atomic Energy Agency to gather information on Iran's nuclear activities.
-But under a law enacted last year, Iran's government is obliged to revoke that access on Feb.
-21 if other parties are not complying with the nuclear deal.
-Iran has long denied striving to develop nuclear weapons through uranium enrichment, though its intelligence minister said last week persistent Western pressure could push Tehran to fight back like a "cornered cat" and seek nuclear weapons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)